aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/overview/_index.md

 - Repair PDF
 - Convertion features

-In addition, Aspose.PDF for Node.js via C++ can be applied to easily convert PDF to JPEG, and PDF to PNG images with high performance and perfect quality.
+In addition, Aspose.PDF for Node.js via C++ can be applied to easily convert PDF documents to various formats with high performance and perfect quality.
+See the section [Aspose.PDF Supported File Formats](https://docs.aspose.com/pdf/nodejs-cpp/supported-file-formats/).
 Also, this toolkit supports encrypting and decrypting PDF documents.

 Learn more about: